pramodsinghwalmart/AI_Conf_London/README.md

 4. Setup Kubeflow in GCP

-//Make sure you have gcloud SDK is installed and pointing to the right GCP PROJECT.
+    Make sure you have gcloud SDK is installed and pointing to the right GCP PROJECT.
 You can use gcloud init to perform this action.

     <code>
         WORKING_DIR=$(pwd)
     </code>

     <code>
         gcloud components install kubectl
     </code>